 Samsung's implementation uses on-device AI to predict not just words but entire phrases based on context.
 CleverType and Gboard offer similar functionality, but with some differences:

-Samsung S24: Predictions are seamlessly integrated with Samsung apps and show context awareness based on previous messages.
+Samsung S24/S25: Predictions are seamlessly integrated with Samsung apps and show context awareness based on previous messages and One UI ecosystem integration.

-Gboard: Strong integration with Google services like Gmail and Messages, but slightly less adaptive to personal writing style.
-Still, its predictions are impressive and improving rapidly with updates.
+Gboard: Strong integration with Google services like Gmail and Messages, now with Gemini-powered predictions that understand entire conversation threads.
+Its 2025-2026 updates have made it highly adaptive to personal writing style.

 All options offer grammar and spelling correction, but with varying approaches: